-Hungary: Rosatom to invest 10 billion Eur in NPP Paks217.
-November 2014. / SEE Energy News
+Hungary: Rosatom to invest 10 billion Eur in NPP Paks2, SEE Energy News

 Russians plan to invest about 10 billion EUR in Hungary nuclear power plant “Paks 2”.
 These are the two new reactors that will be located near the Croatian border.
 Hungarian authorities have given the green light for the construction of the plant, despite the fact that the project was not approved by the European Union.